High School Senior Yearbook Pictures

 How long will it take to get my finished pictures?

 That depends on the time of year.
-If you come in early and order early (like in May or June) your pictures will be ready in about two weeks.
-During our really busy time (August – October) finished pictures may take as long as 3 weeks.
+If you come in early and order early (like in May or June) your pictures will be ready in about one to two weeks.
+During our really busy time (August – October) finished pictures may take as long as 2 weeks.
 This is all custom work, and it does take time to complete.
-I shoot all senior portraits in RAW which simply put, is like a film negative.
+I shoot all senior portraits in RAW which simply put, is like a film negative and needs to be “developed”.

 Why should I choose you?